Introduction

 Our care and support is available to those with a life limiting illness, regardless of cause, and is offered for free at the point of need.

-In carrying out our day to day activities we process and store personal information relating to our supporters and we are therefore required to adhere to the requirements of the Data Protection Act 1998/General Data Protection Regulations 2018 (GDPR).
+In carrying out our day-to-day activities, we process and store personal information relating to our service users and supporters and we are therefore required to adhere to the requirements of the Data Protection Act 1998/General Data Protection Regulations 2018 (GDPR).

 We take our responsibilities under these acts very seriously and we ensure the personal information we obtain is held, used, transferred and otherwise processed in accordance with that Act and all other applicable data protection laws and regulations including, but not limited to, the Privacy and Electronic Communication Regulations.